-For Deaf students, having an interpreter can make all the difference in their academic careers.
+For Deaf students, having an interpreter makes all the difference in their academic careers.
 One adage (often attributed to Helen Keller) states; “Blindness cuts us off from things; deafness cuts us off from people“.
-While conventional interpreting deals with facilitating comprehension, educational interpreters for the Deaf also create social connection.
-Given the stigma these students often face in a hearing world, providing this additional support in the classroom is invaluable.
+While conventional interpreting facilitates comprehension, Educational Interpreters for the Deaf also create social connection.
+As these students often face stigma in a hearing world, providing this additional support in the classroom is invaluable.

 The Importance of Interpreters

-Since the passage of the Americans with Disabilities Act (ADA) in 1990, there has been a growing awareness of Deaf needs.
-In particular, schools have made increased use of educational interpreters for Deaf students who might otherwise struggle to succeed.
+The Americans with Disabilities Act (ADA) passed in 1990 and ushered in a growing awareness of Deaf needs.
+In particular, schools learned that educational interpreters for Deaf students greatly helped students who might otherwise struggle to succeed.
 As with second-language students, native speakers of ASL are at a disadvantage in the English-only classroom.
-They run the risk of lagging further and further behind when the school does not attend to their linguistic needs.
-This is why classroom interpreting for Deaf students is so important to ensure equal treatment and access to educational opportunity.
+They run the risk of lagging further behind when the school does not attend to their linguistic needs.
+Classroom interpreting for Deaf students is incredibly important: it ensures equal treatment and access to educational opportunity.

 ASL in the Classroom Setting

 A common misconception about American Sign Language (ASL) is that it is merely English spoken with the hands.
-But in fact, it has its own independent grammar, ways of forming vocabulary, and narrative structure like any language.
-For these reasons, an educational interpreter for Deaf students needs the same level of training and professionalism as any other.
-The educational setting can also be difficult because by definition, one party (the student) usually has less information than the other (the teacher).
+However, ASL is an independent language with its own grammar, vocabulary, syntax, and narrative structure.
+An educational interpreter for Deaf students needs not only professional Interpreting training for ASL, but also classroom training.
+The educational setting also includes different power dynamics than a “typical” interpreting assignment.
+One party (the student) has, by definition, less information and authority than the other (the teacher).
 Classroom interpreters must bridge not only the language gap, but also a knowledge gap, to facilitate the learning process.